cekit/cekit/docs/contribution-guide/environment.rst

     # Now you are able to run CEKit
     cekit --help

 It is possible to ask virtualenv to inherit pre-installed system packages thereby reducing the virtualenv to a delta between what is installed and what is required.
-This is achived by using the flag ``--system-site-packages`` (See `here <https://virtualenv.pypa.io/en/latest/userguide/#the-system-site-packages-option>`__ for further information).
+This is achieved by using the flag ``--system-site-packages`` (See `here <https://virtualenv.pypa.io/en/latest/userguide/#the-system-site-packages-option>`__ for further information).

 .. note::